chadr/droptest/README.md

 * **Trial:** A simulated bernoulli trial that represents one drop of the impactor onto a material sample.
 Hence a trial is also referred to as a drop.
-  Where q is the probability of a failure.
+  Where q is the probability of failure.
 A reaction is recorded as a failure.
   Where p is the probability of success.
 A non-reaction is recorded as a success.
 Where ```p = 1 - q```.
 See https://en.wikipedia.org/wiki/Bernoulli_trial